Guide to the Program in Comparative Studies on Southern Asia Reference Collection, 1965-[ongoing]

 - Association for Asian Studies.
 Southeast Conference Records, 1964-2004.
 (Special Collections, Duke University)

-[Identification of item], Program in Comparative Studies on Southern Asia Reference Collection, University Archives, Duke University.
+[Identification of item], Program in Comparative Studies on Southern Asia Reference Collection, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The University Archives Program in Comparative Studies on Southern Asia collection was compiled by University Archives staff from a variety of sources.
 Materials were transferred over a period of time to the Archives.